tonydima1/BME_490/BME490README.md

 Using a sensor to collect IR and red light to find the user's heart rate and Spo2.
 Collected data using MAX software; then calculated and presented data to user.
 Data imported from Excel file created by MAX software.

+Lab5_Spo2_Normal.mat:
+Same function as Lab5_Spo2.mat with the user utilizing a normal breathing pattern.

+Lab5_Spo2_Held.mat:
+Same function as Lab5_Spo2.mat with the user holding their breath continously for about a minute.

+Excel: Data sets can be provided if needed.